Updated Fitness of Applicants for Drivers Licenses Consultation

 The Council has a duty to ensure that those licensed to drive hackney carriages and private hire vehicles are suitable persons to do so, and will wish to satisfy itself that applicants and licensed drivers are safe drivers with good driving records and adequate experience, sober, courteous, mentally and physically fit, honest and not persons who would take advantage of their employment to abuse or assault passengers.
 Download the Fitness of Applicants for Drivers Licences Policy

 The Council recognises both the needs of residents and the public at large to have access to safe, convenient and effective taxi services and the importance of this provision to the taxi trade and local economy.
 This document sets out the policy that the Council will apply when making decisions about new applications and licences currently in force.
 The policy sets out the normal requirements and standards that must be met.
 In exercising its discretion in carrying out its regulatory function, the Council will have regard to this policy document.
-Consultation on our draft Policy has finished.
+This policy is currently under review.

 Quantity Restriction on the number of Hackney Carriages.